HanHsunShih/CCICriticalStudy/Week 12 Crip Technoscience.md

 ### Conduct your own literature search and document the process
 - keywords: technology, digital, children book, preschooler, education, interaction
 - why adaults avoid children start using technical product too early?
+- topic idea:

+"Enhancing the Reading Experience: An Examination of the Interactive Features in Digital Children's Books for Preschoolers"

+"Balancing Technology and Physical Interaction: The Role of Digital Children's Books in Supporting the Development of Preschoolers"